Langtang Valley with Ganjala pass Trek 14 Days

 Langtang Valley with Ganjala passes Trek Overview

 Ganja-La Pass Trek is very popular among adventurous trekkers who want to test their level of audacity.
 It's in the Langtang Region, a narrow valley below northern Tibet's central Himalayan Range.
 The Langtang Valley is a great place to visit Tibetan villages and Tamang Villages.
 You can also climb small peaks to see glaciers.
 Langtang Valley has various natural wonders, including blooming rhododendrons and lush and green bamboo bamboos.
 The Himalayas are capped with snow, and there are majestic waterfalls.
 This is one of the most diverse trekking routes near Kathmandu.
-This trek allows you to climb small peaks and visit Tibetan and Tamang villages while remaining low altitude.
+This trek allows you to climb small peaks and visit Tibetan and Tamang villages while remaining at a low altitude.

 The Langtang Valley Ganja La Pass Trek can be a little more complex than other treks within the Langtang area.
 It is a rewarding trek, with beautiful views of nature and Tibetan culture.
 The Langtang Valley is a great place to go trekking.
 It's exciting, fun and compact.
 You can traverse the lower Himalayan Foothills in just a few days to reach the active Himalayan Glaciers.
 The beautiful Langtang Valley has many side treks, circuit treks, and other options.
 You can also climb high mountains or traverse mountain passes.